cloudsigma/vmprep/README.md

 One of the corner-stones of these disk images is the use of [meta-data](https://autodetect.cloudsigma.com/docs/server_context.html).
 Using this, we are able to pass data to the guest operating system.
 To get a better overview of the various meta-data variables used, here's a brief overview:

  * **ssh_public_key**: One or more public SSH keys to be installed into the 'cloudsigma' user account.
 To use multiple keys, use '\n' as the separator.
- * **hostname**: Set the the hostname for the server.
+ * **hostname**: Set a hostname for the server.
 Please note that the hostname must be a [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) and that no validation of this is implemented.
 Use with caution.
  * **run_on_first_boot**: A single command, or a chain of commands (chain with `&&` or `;`) to be executed on first boot.
 Please note that these commands will be executed as root.
 Use with caution.